The Long Dark: Tales from the Far Territory DLC Guide

 How the DLC plays compared with normal Survival Mode

-What to bring before you push into Far Territory
+What to bring before you push in

 • Reliable cold-weather gear so arrival does not immediately become a warmth crisis.

-• Repair materials because clothing damage matters more when exposure time climbs.
+• Repair materials, because clothing damage matters more when exposure time climbs.

 • Emergency treatment items rather than assuming you can improvise in-region.